ZHE-DA/DA-STC/image_udass/seg/README.md

 ## Checkpoints

 Below, we provide checkpoints of UDASS(HRDA) for the different benchmarks.
-As the results in the paper are provided as the mean over three random seeds, we provide the checkpoint with the median validation performance here.

 * [image-UDASS(VIT) for GTA→Cityscapes](https://drive.google.com/file/d/1VYlG0f92Y8VAv712-i5f4GEIwTqbURqf/view?usp=sharing)
 * [image-UDASS(VIT) for Synthia→Cityscapes](https://drive.google.com/file/d/1ll6BAqoexkNDOpLJ3eaJRIBgkysnMwsZ/view?usp=sharing)